 Almost all major mountain resorts in the Carpathian’s have historic wooden houses.
 Some of them are as big and spectacular as our hotel, whereas others are much smaller but equally richly decorated.

 Most of these houses were built at the end of the 19th century as holiday guesthouses in the growing mountain health resorts in the South of Poland.

-However, that style, known as Swiss or Alpine, was not unique to Poland alone and dominated architecture in most Central European tourist (mountain) towns at the beginning of 20th century as that was the moment when mass tourism started to boom there.
+However, that style, known as Swiss or Alpine, was not unique to Poland alone and dominated architecture in most Central European tourist (mountain) towns at the beginning of the 20th century as that was the moment when mass tourism started to boom there.